jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 In <a href="https://github.com/jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/tree/main/data/segmentation_output/E_2m">data/segmentation_output/E_2m</a> you can see an example of the directory.

-When finished, a new folder (/data) is generated with a coordinate file for each Time-lapse, the file name is coded as follows __contours_nameClass_nameCone.m__.
+When finished, a new folder (/data) is generated with a coordinate file for each Time-lapse, the file name is coded as follows __contours_nameClass_nameCone.mat__.

-contours_nameClass_nameCone.m contains a matrix of size (X coordinates + Y coordinates) x frames, for this case 500x120, It is equivalent to 250 equidistant points in a 120-frame time-lapse.
+contours_nameClass_nameCone.mat contains a matrix of size (X coordinates + Y coordinates) x frames, for this case 500x120, It is equivalent to 250 equidistant points in a 120-frame time-lapse.

 <p style="text-align:center">
 <img src="./images/example_coord.png" >